yundai09/TMA-QDA-workshop/modules/discussion/_posts/2000-01-02-limitations.md

 <br>

 ### Data cleaning

-Data cleaning is probably more important for text analytics.
+* Data cleaning is probably more important for text analytics.
 We didn't do much (or anything) to clean our data before we feed them to Voyant.
-In real research, this step would be critical.
+In real research, this step of data cleaning and preprocessing would be critical.

 <br>